Anuradha Sawhney

-Anuradha Sawhney was the ex-Chief Functionary and the head of Indian operations for People for the Ethical Treatment of Animals (PETA), India.
-She is an animal rights activist and was the Editor of the Indian edition of the animal rights magazine Animal Times.
+Anuradha Sawhney is an Indian animal rights activist.
+She was the chief functionary and the head of Indian operations for People for the Ethical Treatment of Animals (PETA) and was the editor of the Indian edition of the animal rights magazine Animal Times.

 Anuradha's work with PETA

 She took care of the media relations and management, including all communications related to Animal Rights and Welfare in India, both within the country and to global press.
 She was also in charge of legal, research, and reporting of animal rights and welfare in India.

 Early life

 Anuradha grew up in Bokaro, where she attended school at the St Xavier's convent as well as at Sophia College, Bombay.
 While there she fed the various hungry animals she encountered.
 She also cared for various neglected and mistreated animals including a calf that had been left to die on a roadside.

 Further work with PETA India

 She takes every opportunity to speak about animal rights.
 Her work with PETA widely varies from working with such celebrities as Raveena Tandon, Madhavan, Celina Jaitley, and Shilpa Shetty, to going undercover to investigate cruelty and rescuing abused animals, to appearing in newspapers around the globe.
 Named as one of Femina magazine's "50 Most Powerful Women", she has received many honours, including a 2009 Women's Achiever award.